cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 3. Do you have enought data?
 Sometimes a low accuracy means you dont have enough data
 4. If the data is noisy it can be hard for the algorithm to read the signal.

-### Take a Closer Look at Features (Feature Engineering)
-1. Right click on the circle for "Select Columns in Dataset"
-2. Click on each column feature and review the visualization on the right side of the workspace
-3. It looks like we can remove X and X and see if returns a better result.
-6. In this case remove features helped our accuracy, in other scenarios adding features may improve accuracy.

-### Try a Different Algorithm
-1.

 ### Deploy the Web Service
 Once the model has an acceptable or "good enough" accuracy its time to deploy your model to a web service.